Max Silberberg: Early life

-In 1920 Max Silberberg moved to Breslau with his family.
-The Silberbergs lived here in a large villa at Landsberger Straße 1–3 (today ul.
+In 1920 Max Silberberg moved with his family to Breslau, where they lived in a large villa at Landsberger Straße 1–3 (today ul.
 Kutnowska).
-The dining room, including the furniture and the carpet, was designed by architect August Endell in 1923 in the Art Deco style and decorated with outstanding collection of paintings, mostly with German and French works from the 19th and 20th centuries.
-Silberberg also had an extensive art library - mainly with French-language literature on modern art.
+The dining room, including the furniture and the carpet, was designed by architect August Endell in 1923 in the Art Deco style and decorated with an outstanding collection of paintings, mostly German and French works from the 19th and 20th centuries.
+Silberberg also had an extensive art library, featuring mainly French-language literature on modern art.

-Silberberg was involved in the cultural life of Wroclaw and invited to lectures in his house - for example on the history of Judaism.
-He was one of the co-founders of the Jewish Museum Association in Wroclaw, as its 1st chairman since March 1928.
-Together with the director of the Breslau Castle Museum, Erwin Hinze, he was one of the organizers of the exhibition Judaism in the history of Silesia in 1929.
+Silberberg was involved in the cultural life of the city and organized lectures in his house, on subjects such as on the history of Judaism, to which he invited outsiders.
+He was one of the co-founders of the city's Jewish Museum Association, as its 1st chairman since March 1928.
+Together with the director of the Breslau Castle Museum, Erwin Hinze, Silberberg was one of the organizers of the exhibition Judaism in the history of Silesia in 1929.
 In addition, he supported the Jewish Museum as a patron and donated a silver Torah shield from the 18th century and a silver Torah pointer.
-He was also a member of the board of trustees of the Silesian Museum of Fine Arts and helped found and was a member of the board of the Society of Friends of Art, which supported the museum as a funding institution.
+He was also a member of the board of trustees of the Silesian Museum of Fine Arts and helped found the Society of Friends of Art, which supported the museum as a funding institution.
+He also served as a member of the Society's board.

 In 1932, Silberberg sold 19 artworks at the George Petit auction house in Paris.
-After the auction he still owned more than 200 artworks, including "works by Courbet, Delacroix, Manet, Pissarro, and Sisley and remained an avide collector, even continuing to purchase new works".
+After the auction he still owned many artworks, including "works by Courbet, Delacroix, Manet, Pissarro, and Sisley and remained an avide collector, even continuing to purchase new works".